-vxfentsthdw Tests SCSI-3 functionality of the disks for I/O fencing See "About the vxfentsthdw utility" on page 69. vxfenconfig Configures and unconfigures I/O fencing Lists the coordination points used by the vxfen driver. vxfenadm Displays information on I/O fencing operations and manages SCSI-3 disk registrations and reservations for I/O fencing See "About the vxfenadm utility" on page 78. vxfenclearpre Removes SCSI-3 registrations and reservations from disks See "About the vxfenclearpre utility" on page 83. vxfenswap Replaces coordination points without stopping I/O fencing See "About the vxfenswap utility" on page 86. vxfendisk Generates the list of paths of disks in the diskgroup.
-This utility requires that Veritas Volume Manager is installed and configured.
+vxfentsthdw Tests SCSI-3 functionality of the disks for I/O fencing See "About the vxfentsthdw utility" on page 70. vxfenconfig Configures and unconfigures I/O fencing Lists the coordination points used by the vxfen driver. vxfenadm Displays information on I/O fencing operations and manages SCSI-3 disk registrations and reservations for I/O fencing See "About the vxfenadm utility" on page 77. vxfenclearpre Removes SCSI-3 registrations and reservations from disks vxfenswap Replaces coordination points without stopping I/O fencing See "About the vxfenswap utility" on page 85. vxfendisk Generates the list of paths of disks in the disk group.
+This utility requires that Veritas Volume Manager (VxVM) is installed and configured.

-The I/O fencing commands reside in the /opt/VRTS/bin|grep -i vxfen folder.
+The I/O fencing commands reside in the /opt/VRTS/bin folder.
 Make sure you added this folder path to the PATH environment variable.